4rneee/4rneeeBot-Commands/README.md

 4b pyramid (number, message) |
     description: makes a pyramid with the given length of the message. |
     permission: broadcaster and mods

+4b monte |
+    description: sends a big square of our king monte. (the square is made of 3rd party emotes, that need to be added to the channel)
+    permission: everyone